Nathan Healy

 08

-We’ve mapped every solar installation across America to show you something exciting: your Naperville neighbors are embracing clean energy!
-Explore this interactive map to discover which communities near you have made the switch to solar.
+We’ve mapped every solar installation across Naperville to help you see which neighborhoods are embracing clean energy.
+Explore this interactive map to discover how many of your neighbors have already made the switch to solar power.

 09